For Somalia, with love: Ruqia Osman talks fundraising for her Somalian roots

 Ruqia was born in Somalia but when her family decided it was not safe due to the war, she moved to the Netherlands.
 In 2008, after 10 years in the Netherlands, Ruqia moved to the UK for her education and has been here ever since.

-Studying biochemistry at the University of Bath, she is currently on placement at the University of Manchester, and though not knowing what career path she wants to take, Ruqia knows she would like to go back to Somalia to help and volunteer there.
+Currently studying biochemistry at University Ruqia does not yet know what career path she wants to take, except that she would one day like to go back to Somalia to help and volunteer there.

 I still have connections there, I wouldn’t feel comfortable living here and not doing anything to help people back home.
 I am really passionate about helping people and giving back, so that is something that I would like to do